NodeJSEpitech/server/README.md

 ### Usage

-Every route returns a json response, with the following format :
+Every **HTTP route** returns a json response, with the following format :
 ```ecmascript 6
 const response = {
     message: '[An adequate message depending on the requested route and the response code]',